Art Galleries – Nightlife

 To find dining in Bozeman, head for Main Street.
 For breakfast and lunch common Bozeman folks go to the Western Cafe (Yelp Reviews) downtown on east Main Street.
-The Garage (Yelp Reviews) is another Bozeman tradition know for great burgers.
+The Garage (Yelp Reviews) is a tradition know for great burgers.
 Great Harvest Bread is always a good choice.
 Management at The Nova Cafe claims to serve “the best breakfast in town.”
 Too boastful?
 Well go and find out.